sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Previewing/Setting_up_an_external_webserver_to_preview_PHP_and_other_non-HTML_pages.md

 You can either create a new project to hold your content or move an existing project into the new location.

-We create a sub-folder under the **htdocs** root.
+{{% alert title="❗️ Warning" color="danger" %}}We create a sub-folder under the **htdocs** root.
 This is to allow for multiple projects to be previewed with the same server.
-If you wish, you can place your project directly in the root of the webserver, but note that if you delete the project, and select to "delete files on disk" it will **delete the entire directory and all contents.**
+If you wish, you can place your project directly in the root of the webserver, but note that if you delete the project, and select to "delete files on disk" it will **delete the entire directory and all contents.**{{% /alert %}}

 ### Create a new project

-For this document, we will refer to a project named **myproject**.
-Replace this with the name of your actual project.
+{{% alert title="⚠️ Warning" color="primary" %}}For this document, we will refer to a project named **myproject**.
+Replace this with the name of your actual project.{{% /alert %}}

 1. From the **File** menu, select **New > Project... > Web Project** (or **PHP Project**) in the project wizard.